artreyrey/firstDeccentProject/README.md

   = must be finished agad para makapagml
   = you have plenty of time and energy, you just have to invest it on the right things para magprogress = no distraction

+April 2, 2025
-  = homepage gawin, logo, login signup button, pharagraph, pictures, features
+  = homepage gawin, logo, login signup button, pharagraph, pictures, features = design first, then content, and then code